 At the other end of the spectrum is the one-time category killer Toys R Us.
 As an indicator of just how dominant they once were in the toy market, consider this - the toy market in 1986 and 1987 grew only 2%.
 During those two years, however, Toys R Us saw a market growth of 27%.
 By 1988, there were more than 300 Toys R Us bricks & mortar locations in the United States alone.
 Last year, the company announced they were going out of business.
 Why?
 Right around this time of business transformation, Toys R Us entered a deal with Amazon to have them act as their exclusive online seller of toy and baby products.
-Amazon learned the toy business inside out, established its footprint and market, and then ended the Toys R Us relationship to compete against Toys R Us directly.
+Amazon learned the toy business inside out, established its footprint and market, and then ended the Toys R Us relationship to directly compete against Toys R Us.

-Regardless of the industry, every business under the sun was looking for ways to use new technology to offer new and better customer experience.
+Regardless of the industry, every business under the sun was looking for ways to use new technology to offer a new and better customer experience.

 Good examples of what digital transformation can enable are everywhere.
 Online grocery shopping and drug stores now provide the option to renew your prescriptions over the phone, on your computer, or through an app.